I discovered a new product for paper crafting! Paper Clay is very easy to use and I can’t wait to share my paper clay DIY pot.

 - twelve – once the plant has left an indentation, remove

-- thirteen – let the pot dry at least one day (a hairdryer will help it dry faster)
+- thirteen – let the pot dry for at least one day (a hairdryer will help it dry faster)

 - fourteen – using a small brush, lightly highlight all of the indentations made from the plants